agonzalezro/python-opensubtitles/README.md

     >>> assert type(token) == str

 # Creating a video hash

+To search subtitles, upload subtitles... a video hash token must be provided.
+You can find a generator under this module utils.

     >>> from pythonopensubtitles.utils import File
     >>> f = File(path.join(Test.path, Test.video))